Frequently Asked Questions

 We have a Financial Assistance (bursary) scheme for those who need additional support to attend Kent Music activities, including lessons, groups, courses and Summer School.
 The fund covers 75% of the activity costs and is renewed annually.
 Please visit our Financial Assistance page to see if you are eligible.

 We expect all MusicPlus music teachers to attend one day of CPD per year and to be available for quality assurance checks as necessary.
-For Classroom Teachers, you do not need to attend training but we do have a programme of CPD that you may be interested in.
+For Classroom Teachers, you do not need to attend training but we do have a list of CPD events that you may be interested in.
 As a school, if you your teacher has not attended training, you will no longer be eligible for funding.
 Find out more on our Key Stage 2 page.

 We have a wide variety of training events throughout the year.
 If you would like to attend, please visit the individual page for that course for more details and contact Emma Knight, Education Manager, at firstname.lastname@example.org if you need more information.